Small Group Expedition - Fly In / Fly Out

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by 12:00pm on December 19.
-Depart from Punta Arenas, Chile (PUQ) anytime on January 5.
+Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by 3:00pm on December 20.
+Depart from Punta Arenas, Chile (PUQ) after 12:00pm on January 4.

-Flights we book for you: The charter flights between Punta Arenas and King George Island.
+Flights we book for you: The charter flights between Punta Arenas, Chile and King George Island, South Shetland Islands.
 The cost of this round-trip booking is included in the tour cost.